ms/buildtogether.tech/important/index.md

 :   In a course project the answer is "whoever is part of the team," but if the
     project grows and attracts volunteer contributors, a more explicit rule is needed.
 One common method is for existing members to nominate new ones, and for the team to hold a straight yes-or-no vote on each.
+Another is <span i="Apache Software Foundation">[Apache][apache]</span>'s "<span
-Another is Apache's "do-ocracy" approach: if you have done the work and no-one explicitly objects, the proposal is accepted or the change is merged.
+    i="do-ocracy">do-ocracy</span>" approach: if you have done the work and no-one explicitly objects, the proposal is accepted or the change is merged.
 This "put up or shut up" approach is a good way to test if someone *really* wants a change, but in practice it often means projects are driven by people who are extroverted or self-confident rather than by those with the best technical skills or the best understanding of what users need.
-We'll revisit this in
+We'll revisit this in <span x="wide-world"/>.
-    <span x="wide-world"/>.

 Rules that people don't know about can't help them.
 Once your team agrees on a project structure, a workflow, how to get items on a meeting agenda, or how to make decisions, you should document this for newcomers (and to prevent disputes among people already in the team).
-This information may be included as a section in the project's `README` file (<span x="starting"/>) or put into a separate file called `CONTRIBUTING`.
+This information may be included as a section in the project's <span i="README file">`README`</span> file (<span x="starting"/>) or put into a separate file called <span i="CONTRIBUTING file">`CONTRIBUTING`</span>.
 This material should describe the naming conventions to use for functions, what tags to put on issues, or how to install and configure the software needed to start work on the project.
 Wherever it goes, remember that the easier it is for people to get set up, the more likely